c10b10/wp-admin-customization/readme.txt

 * change the backend favicon.
 * change the backend logo.
-* hide the admin logo text and / or logo mark.
+* hide the admin logo text and / or logo image.
 * change the logo text font size.
 * change the login page logo with a logo of any width.
 * change the admin footer text.